 Step 5: I’ve been working on my application materials!
 When do I need to submit?

-All ASU applicants must submit a complete online application by Tuesday, September 10, 2024.
-Please note that this date is earlier than the submission date listed on the Fulbright website.
-All ASU applicants must plan to submit on this earlier date.
+All ASU applicants must 'lock' their online Fulbright application for campus review by Tuesday, September 9, 2025.
+Please note that this date is much earlier than the submission deadline listed on the Fulbright website.
+All ASU applicants must plan to have a complete application by this date.
 (You will have the opportunity to return to your application and make changes after your campus interview, so do not panic!)